 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
-You will automatically be disenrolled from CarePartners of Connecticut CareAdvantage Premier when your new plan's coverage begins.
+You will automatically be disenrolled from CarePartners of Connecticut CareAdvantage Prime when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from CarePartners of Connecticut CareAdvantage Premier when your new plan's coverage begins.
+You will automatically be disenrolled from CarePartners of Connecticut CareAdvantage Prime when your new plan's coverage begins.
 Original Medicare without a separate Medicare prescription drug plan.
 Send us a written request to disenroll.
 Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048.